Shuri Sakuma

 Shuri Sakuma (佐久間 朱莉, Sakuma Shuri) (born 11 December 2002) is a Japanese professional golfer.
-She plays on the LPGA of Japan Tour where she has four wins.
+She plays on the LPGA of Japan Tour where she has seven wins.

 Career

 Sakuma turned professional and joined the tour for the 2021 season.
 She played on the main tour and the JLPGA Step Up Tour where she recorded one win.

 She captured the 2025 KKT Cup Vantelin Ladies Open in April for her maiden win on the JLPGA.
 In May, she won the Bridgestone Ladies Open to secure her second win, her first wire-to-wire win.
 She won the Earth Mondahmin Cup in June.
 She was one shot ahead of the next competitor Nana Suganuma to win at −11 (277), to secure her third JLPGA career win.
 In October, she won the Nobuta Group Masters GC Ladies.
 She was eleven shots ahead of the next competitor Miyuu Abe, setting the tour new record (four day tournament), to secure her fourth win, her second wire-to-wire win.